stevenkaras/ready-set-deploy/THEORY.md

 #### Combine:

 Produces a map that is the recursive combination of shared keys, and the union of the disjoint mappings.

+#### Ordering:

+Ordered by comparing sorted key value pairs - absence of a key is considered smaller.

 ### Lists